openintegrationhub/cleverreach-connector/README.md

 ##### Upsert Receiver

-Upsert Receiver action (``upsertReceiver.js``) updates an existing reciver if it already exists.
+Upsert Receiver action (``upsertReceiver.js``) updates an existing receiver if it already exists.
 Otherwise it creates a new one.

+The groupId has to be set in the step data as a field.
+If the groupId is not set then the endpoint will try to match the categories of then entry to an existing receiver group.

 ## Integrated Transformations